Why the Czech Republic?

 Stas mentioned that the lack of previous religious bias from denominations has helped him evangelize those in Lviv.
 The Czechs are mostly free from denominational bias which has become a challenge in other mission fields.
 The mission then involves getting people to believe in a God and then showing them that this God is the God of the Bible.

 The long-term plan is to one day open a school of preaching in the Czech Republic.
-It is located centrally in Europe, the cost of living is relatively low, and English is spoken frequently there, therefore, we think an English-speaking school of preaching would help evangelize not just the Czech Republic, but also Europe.
+It is located centrally in Europe, the cost of living is relatively low, and English is spoken more frequently in cities, therefore, we think an English-speaking school of preaching would help evangelize not just the Czech Republic, but also Europe.
 The Bear Valley school in Ukraine has been a large impact in evangelizing Ukraine, therefore we too believe that a school of preaching will help serve Czechia and Europe well into many generations.